npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 So how does this work?

 Nested functions have access to variables declared in their outer scope.
 In other words: the scope of an inner function contains the scope of a parent function.
 The functions defined within another function won't be accessible outside the function unless they have been attached to an object that is accessible outside the function.
-This relationship between inner function and outer function we call static/lexical scoping.
+This relationship between inner function and outer function we call Lexical scoping.
 The scope of variables is defined by their position in source code.

 ## Closures in JavaScript